Swing axle: Twin I-Beam

 Another use of the swing axle concept is Ford's "Twin I-Beam" front suspension for trucks.
 This system has solid axles, and may transmit power in four-wheel-drive versions, where it is called "Twin Traction Beam".
 It is an independent suspension system, as each tyre rises and falls without affecting the position of the other.
-Although each tyre still moves in an arc as in a standard swing-axle suspension, the lower control arms effectively are lengthened by attaching the axle pivot point to the bottom of the opposite frame rail (i.e., the left lower control arm pivots on the right frame rail and vice versa).
+Although each tyre still moves in an arc as in a standard swing-axle suspension, the lower control arms are effectively lengthened by attaching the axle pivot point to the bottom of the opposite frame rail (i.e., the left lower control arm pivots on the right frame rail and vice versa).
 The lowered pivot point and longer arm length reduce the change in camber and the effect is far less hazardous than powered swing axles for the rear wheels listed above, where the pivot point is approximately on the same side frame rail.
 The Twin I-Beam suspension includes an additional radius arm link on each side to control caster.

 Although the camber change is reduced with the Twin I-Beam suspension, the A-arm suspension system constrains the wheel into a parallelogram motion, further minimizing camber changes throughout suspension travel.

 The 1956 Series 1 Lotus Eleven sports racers used a swing-axle front suspension, derived from the Ford E93 sedan.